Real-Time Dam Levels

 Agricultural & Economic Significance

 Beyond standard municipal supply, Island Bend Pondage is a vital asset for the regional agricultural economy in New South Wales.
-Farmers and agribusinesses monitor these levels closely to plan their seasonal crop yields.
+Irrigation allocations are directly tied to these storage metrics.
 Without the buffer provided by this massive 3 GL storage, regional farming would face extreme volatility.

 Ecological & Recreational Context